saiyam1814/DevOpsRoadmap2022/Sadab-Halim/03-01-22/DevOps_Prerequisite.md

 ### Linux Basic Commands

+- `ls` shows all the files and directories
 - `cd` is used for changing directory
 - `echo` is used to print anything on the terminal
 - `clear` is used to clear the terminal